Aaryan-khairnar/keycloak-sso-implementation/02-keycloak-setup.md

 starting the server failed, the problem was that the database is read only ReadOnlyFileSystemException
 ```
-upon checking keycloak directory we see
+Upon checking keycloak directory we see
 ```bash
 drwxr-xr-x.
 4 root     root        40 Sep 10 20:02 data
 ```
-data folder is owned by root and not keycloak
+Data folder is owned by root and not keycloak

-Hence we change ownership by chown and chmod
+Change ownership by chown and chmod

 ![8](./images/2/8.png)